 12/04/21 UK Deaths: 13.
 Harborough Infected: 49.
 Pub gardens, shops, hairdressers, gyms and zoos have reopened in England, as rules are eased.
 Shoppers flocked to the High Street, with long queues seen outside many retailers.
 Millions of Indians travel to celebrate Maha Kumbh Mela despite rising corona-virus rates, the month-long festival will see people travel to northern Indian and take a dip in the River Ganges.
-I think we know where the next Covid hot-spot in India will be and of course spread from as the participants return home.
+I think we know where the next Covid hot-spot in India will be and of course, spread from as the participants return home.
 Maybe the UK and India have a lot more in common than first thought.

 On a sunny and chilly morning, Sue joined the crowds eager to satisfy their thirst for some long-delayed retail therapy.
-With the schools returned after the Easter break, and the shops opening up I shouldn’t have been so surprised when on my morning cycle ride I passed just one lone walker.
+With the schools returning after the Easter break, and the shops opening up I shouldn’t have been so surprised when on my morning cycle ride I passed just one lone walker.
 It seems my usual company of passing dog walkers, cyclists and ramblers had seemingly forsaken healthy lock-down exercise to stand in line outside shops wearing a mask!!!!!

-During the afternoon I met up with Jim and dogs for a short ramble to Farndon and back.
+During the afternoon I met up with Jim and the dogs for a short ramble to Farndon and back.
 Bridget and Sue had walked the same route a couple of weeks ago and he was eager to do the same, so I volunteered to accompany him.
-Unfortunately, after a long rugby playing career he now has troublesome knees and I am afraid that the rough terrain played havoc with them.
+Unfortunately, after a long rugby playing career, he now has troublesome knees and I am afraid that the rough terrain played havoc with them.
 On returning to Willow Bank to rest awhile in the garden to recover, despite the healing effect of a couple of beers he hobbled home in quite a lot of pain.

 13/04/21 UK Deaths: 23.
 Harborough Infected: 41.
 Pentagon scientists have invented a microchip that once inserted under the skin will detect if the patient develops Covid-19.
 And they have also developed a revolutionary filter that can remove the virus from the patient’s blood through a dialysis machine.
-Can this really be true?
+Can this be true?

 14/04/21 UK Deaths: 38.
 Harborough Infected: 33.
 A UK study into using different COVID-19 vaccines in two-dose inoculations is being expanded to include shots made by Moderna and Novavax.

 Both Sue and I had a busy morning.
-Sue drove to Kibworth to take part in a historical treasure hunt organised by one of her U3A groups and I drove to Uppingham to meet with John Lee for a ramble which prior to lock-down2 I had originally planned to do with Sue.
+Sue drove to Kibworth to take part in a historical treasure hunt organised by one of her U3A groups and I drove to Uppingham to meet with John Lee for a ramble which before lock-down2 I had originally planned to do with Sue.

-For their historical and natural significance, our 6.5 mile circular route was planned to take in the remains of a Motte and Bailey castle, Wardley Woods and the village of Wardley as well as King’s Hill, but in reality we took little notice of any of them.
+For their historical and natural significance, our 6.5-mile circular route was planned to take in the remains of a Motte and Bailey castle, Wardley Woods and the village of Wardley as well as King’s Hill, but in reality, we took little notice of any of them.
 After over a year of being deprived of our regular rambles together (vital to discussing and solving this country and the world’s problems), we had much to consider and the sites were passed without any distraction from our debate.
 It is a route I will repeat with Sue at a later date and I am sure we will pay more attention to its features.

 15/04/21 UK Deaths: 30.
 Harborough Infected: 26.